- » Rates & Policies

 Payment is due at the time of service and will be accepted in cash, check or credit card.

 Special Rates available for multiple sessions paid in advance.
-Non-refundable.
+Non-refundable, and must be used within a specified time range.

 We require cancellation notice of 24 hours to avoid a full charge the missed appointment.
 Lateness may result in the appointment ending at the originally scheduled time and full fee charged.